 Gabapentinoids, such as gabapentin and pregabalin, are commonly used as adjuvant agents for management of neuropathic pain, low back pain, and fibromyalgia.
 However, these agents may be problematic in older adults, due to increased risk of falls and cognitive impairment.
 Dose reduction is advised, and is required if eGFR is <60 mL/min.
-Gabapentinoids continue to be recommended only in low doses by the 2019 AGS Beers Criteria® due to ataxia and falls.
-In addition, the most recent version of the AGS Beers Criteria® states: "...there is evidence of substantial harm when opioids are used concurrently with benzodiazepines or gabapentinoids.
-Such combinations are not recommended in frail elders."122
+Gabapentinoids continue to be recommended only in low doses by the 2019 AGS Beers Criteria[®] due to ataxia and falls.
+In addition, the 2019 AGS Beers Criteria[®] states: "...there is evidence of substantial harm when opioids are used concurrently with benzodiazepines or gabapentinoids.
+Such combinations are not recommended in frail elders."122 amitriptyline, desipramine, and nortriptyline are associated with high risk for syncope, falls, fractures, cognitive changes, and bradycardia in older adults.
+Thus, the 2019 AGS Beers Criteria[®] has a strong recommendation against their use in older adults.
+Likewise, skeletal muscle relaxants, such as methocarbamol, cyclobenzaprine and carisoprodol are poorly tolerated by older adults, and the 2019 AGS Beers Criteria[®] has a strong recommendation against the use of these drugs.127